Libbie Hyman

-Libbie Henrietta Hyman (December 6, 1888 – August 3, 1969), was a U.S. zoologist.
+Libbie Henrietta Hyman (December 6, 1888 – August 3, 1969), was an American zoologist.
 She wrote numerous works on invertebrate zoology and the widely used A Laboratory Manual for Comparative Vertebrate Anatomy (1922, revised in 1942).

 Life

-Born in Des Moines, Iowa, she was the daughter of Joseph Hyman and Sabina ('Bena') Neumann.
-Hyman's father, a Polish/Russian Jew, adopted the surname when he immigrated to the United States as a youth.
-He successively owned clothing stores in Des Moines, in Sioux Falls, South Dakota, and in Fort Dodge, Iowa, but the family's resources were limited.
+Born in Des Moines, Iowa, she was a child of Jewish parents, Joseph and Sabina (née Neumann) Hyman.
+Her father, an emigrant from Poland, adopted the surname "Hyman" when he immigrated to the United States as a youth.
+Her mother was from Germany.
+Joseph Hyman successively owned clothing stores in Des Moines, in Sioux Falls, South Dakota, and in Fort Dodge, Iowa, but the family's resources were limited.
 Hyman attended public schools in Fort Dodge.
-At home she was required to do much of the housework.
+At home, she was required to do much of the housework.
 She enjoyed reading, especially books by Charles Dickens in her father's small den, and she took a strong interest in flowers, which she learned to classify with a copy of Asa Gray's Elements of Botany.
 She also collected butterflies and moths and later wrote, "I believe my interest in nature is primarily aesthetic."

 Hyman graduated from high school in Fort Dodge in 1905 as the youngest member of her class and the valedictorian.
 Uncertain of her future, she began work in a local factory, pasting labels on cereal boxes.
-Her high school teacher of English and German persuaded her to attend the University of Chicago, which she entered in 1906 on a one-year scholarship.
+The high school teacher who taught English and German persuaded her to attend the University of Chicago, which she entered in 1906 on a one-year scholarship.
 She continued at the university with further scholarships and nominal jobs.
 Turning away from botany because of an unpleasant laboratory assistant, she tried chemistry but did not like its quantitative procedures.
 She then took zoology and was encouraged in it by Professor Charles Manning Child.
 After receiving a B.S. in zoology in 1910, she acted on Child's advice to continue with graduate work at the University of Chicago.
 Supporting herself as laboratory assistant in various zoology courses, she concluded that a better laboratory text was needed, which in time she was to supply.
 She received a Ph.D. in zoology in 1915, with a thesis on regeneration in certain annelid worms.
 Again unsure of her future, she accepted a position as research assistant in Child's laboratory, and she taught undergraduate courses in comparative anatomy.

-After Hyman's father's death in 1907, her mother had moved to Chicago, bringing Hyman "back into the same happy circumstances which lasted until the death of my mother in 1929.
+After Joseph Hyman's death in 1907, his widow moved to Chicago, bringing her daughter "back into the same happy circumstances which lasted until the death of my mother in 1929.
 I never received any encouragement from my family to continue my academic career; in fact my determination to attend the University met with derision.
 At home, scolding and fault-finding were my daily portion" (quoted in Hutchinson, p.
 106).